dkwasniewski/10xCards/.ai/tech-stack.md

 ## 1. Speed of MVP Delivery

 - **Frontend:**
   - _Astro 5 + React 19 + TypeScript 5 + Tailwind 4 + shadcn/ui_ provides ready-made components, strong typing, and instant hot-reload.
-It’s an excellent choice for quickly launching a simple CRUD interface and forms.
+It's an excellent choice for quickly launching a simple CRUD interface and forms.
   - _Consideration:_ Astro is primarily a static site generator; if you require heavily dynamic views (CRUD, study sessions, route protection), you may encounter SSR/API configuration overhead.

 - **Backend/Database:**